NJIT-CS490-SP21/Mucic-App/README.md

   6. Select a random artist from the list.
   7. Use ```Spotify's Artist Api``` to fetch data about the artist and song.
   8. Send a ```GET``` request with proper endpoints, parameters and headers.
-  9. After geetting the response back in ```JSON``` format we can retrieve information like the song's name, artist, link for the son's preview and link for the poster of the song.
+  9. After geetting the response back in ```JSON``` format we can retrieve information like the song's name, artist, link for the song's preview and link for the poster of the song.
+  10. Now we need to fetch lyrics of songs using```Genius API```.
+  11. We need to create account in Genius api by clicking [here] (https://docs.genius.com/#/getting-started-h1)
+  12. Now we need to authenticate ourself using the access token provided by Genius Api.
+[Here](https://docs.genius.com/#/authentication-h1) you can find information.
+  13. We can hide our ```Client Secret```,```Client ID``` and ```Access Token``` in ```.env``` file as we did in spotify api.
+  14. Now we have to send a get request with proper headers and parameters.
+  15. We are using ```Search``` endpoint of the Genius Api.
+[Here](https://docs.genius.com/#search-h2) you can find the documentation.
+  16. Here we are just fetching the url for the lyrics of a song so here we are done with the Genius Api.
+  17. Now we are fetching data about an artist using Spotify Artist Api.
+  18. We need to send to get requests with different endpoints to get information about artist and artist's top three songs.
+  19. Now we have to extract data about the artists and his/her top three songs.
+  20. Now we need to create a dictionar about these data and return it.
   ### In app.py
-  10. Import music.py and Flask library.
+  21. Import music.py and Flask library.
-  11. Create an app using Flask using ```app = Flask(__name__)``` command.
+  22. Create an app using Flask using ```app = Flask(__name__)``` command.
-  12. Set route to ("/") which is the root of the route.
+  23. Set route to ("/") which is the root of the route.
-  13. Render these data send dend it to index.html.
+  24. Render these data send dend it to index.html.
+  25. Now we need to create route ```@app.route("/artist_name")``` for every artist and render the data about the artist and his/her top three songs.
   **Don't forget to add .env file to .gitignore to protect your keys. **